Spatial Partitioning Schemes

 Clustering & Query Optimization

-For Iceberg, leverage SORT BY during writes:
+For Iceberg, enforce sort order during writes:

 Maintenance, Compaction & Troubleshooting